 Bumble bees eat grubs for protein, and pollen and nectar in flowers.
 Nectar is their source of energy as it is primarily water with sugar substances.
 They find flowers through ultraviolet patches on flowers that humans can’t see.
 Flowers containing nectar also have flat areas to make it easier for bees to land on them.
 For bees that never leave the hive, worker bees will store nectar in an internal storage container and transfer the nectar to the bees in the hive.

 While often considered a nuisance insect to humans, the truth is bumble bees are beneficial insects that help us grow food.
 When worker bees fly from one flower to another, they are spreading necessary pollen to our fruits, vegetables, nuts, and plants grown to feed animals.

 ARE BUMBLE BEES DANGEROUS?

-Bumble bees are not often aggressive, but they do use their stingers in defense of their nest or if they sense danger.
-Both worker bumble bees and queen bees can sting and because their stingers do not have barbs, they are capable of stinging multiple times without hurting themselves.
+Bumble bees are not often aggressive, but can use their stingers in defense of their nest or if they sense danger.
+Both worker and queen bees can sting and because their stingers do not have barbs, they are capable of stinging multiple times without hurting themselves.
 The stinger does not get left in the wound, either.

 DOES INNOVATIVE PEST CONTROL HELP WITH BUMBLE BEES?

-Innovative Pest Control can help you with all types of stinging insects, including bumble bees.
-We always recommend calling our professional team for bumble bee removal services so you are not at risk for stings and potential allergic reactions when you attempt to control bumble bees on your own.
-Give us a call today to learn more about our bumble bee pest control solutions.
+The trusted East Texas pest control experts at Innovative Pest Control can help you with all types of stinging insects, including bumble bees.
+We always recommend calling our professional team for bumble bee removal services so you are not put at risk of painful stings and potential allergic reactions when you attempt to control bumble bees on your own.
+To learn more about our bumble bee pest control solutions, give us a call today!